tgirke/rcf/hardware.md

     * 56 Gb/s InfiniBand (FDR)

 ## Head Nodes
-All users should access the cluster via SSH through `biocluster.ucr.edu`.
+All users should access the cluster via SSH through `cluster.hpcc.ucr.edu`.
 This address will automatically balance traffic to one of the available head nodes.

-* Penguin
-    * Resources: 8 cores, 64 GB memory
-    * Primary function: submitting jobs to the queuing system
-    * Secondary function: development; code editing and running small (under 50 % CPU and under 30 % RAM) sample jobs
 * Pigeon
     * Resources: 16 cores, 128 GB memory
     * Primary function: submitting jobs to the queuing system